tytydraco/yessleep/out/If_you_are_called_to_work_in_a_circus_as_a_precaution_do_not_accept_Part_1.md

 *Hello, are you interested in changing your life?
 Finally having freedom-*

-*Yes, of course, what is a job to do*
+*Yes, of course, what is a job to do?*

 *Well, we're looking for a handyman, to work at the incredible *address**